richung99/digitizePlots/README.md

 The data in the spreadsheet is obtained from images of different plots that are uploaded to [WebPlotDigitizer ](https://apps.automeris.io/wpd/) with some pre-processing to remove text and crop if necessary.
 This generated a .csv file that I downloaded and copied into 'digitizedPlots.xlsm'.

 ## Fitting Curves
-I use a combination of fitting to Power curves and using Newton's method to solve for a polynomial fit.
+I used a combination of fitting to Power curves and using Newton's method to solve for a polynomial fit.
+However, I believe that Newton's method could have been applied to all data sets.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)